-Currently, the 3GPP is not directly addressing how to introduce SDN concepts on their specifications, although SDN-based approaches are being investigated as a possible solution to some current challenges.
+The 3GPP is not currently addressing directly how to introduce SDN concepts on their specifications although SDNbased approaches are being investigated as a possible solution to some current challenges.
 For example, the concept of reconfigurable backhaul is used for RAN sharing.
-The sharing of the RAN by different operators requires the traffic to be routed to the correct network, depending on the operator policies.
-In addition to this functionality, SDN-related concepts are being discussed as a technology that can be applied to self-organizing networks (SONs) [15].
-Self-organizing networks provide mechanisms for self-optimization, self-healing, and self-configuration, applying concepts, such as programmable control of the network, that are shared by SDN-based approaches.
+The sharing of the radio access network by different operators requires the traffic to be routed to the correct network, depending on the operator policies.
+In addition to this functionality, SDN-related concepts are being discussed as a technology that can be applied to Self-Organizing Networks (SON) [15].
+SON networks provide mechanisms for self-optimization, selfhealing and self-configuration, applying concepts such as the programmable control of the network, which are shared by SDN-based approaches.

-Other SDOs such as the European Telecommunications Standards Institute (ETSI) and International Telecommunication Union Telecommunication Standards Sector (ITU-T) are also considering approaches similar to SDN to define their architectures for future networks.
-This is the case of ITU-T SG 1310 (future networks including cloud computing, mobile, and next-generation networks), which has included in its work program several topics related to SDN networks as mechanisms for realizing network intelligence capability enhancement (NICE), developed at the ITU-T. In the case of ETSI, the Autonomic Network Engineering for the Self-Managing Future Internet (AFI) Industry Specification Group (ISG) is working on solutions for autonomic (self-) management and control of the network resources in mobile networks.
+Other SDOs such as ETSI or ITU-T are also considering approaches similar to SDN for defining their architectures for Future Networks.
+This is the case of ITU-T SG 13 (Future networks including cloud computing, mobile and next-generation networks), which has included in its work programme several topics related with SDN networks, as mechanisms for realizing the Network Intelligence Capability Enhancement (NICE), developed at the ITU-T. In the case of ETSI, the Autonomic network engineering for the self-managing Future Internet (AFI) Industry Specification Groups (ISG) is working on solutions for autonomic (self-) management and control of the network resources in mobile networks.

-Additionally, ETSI has recently (October 2013) delivered several specifications on NFV11.
-Although the NFV and SDN concepts are mutually beneficial but not dependent on each other, both proposals share the idea of providing a set of functions enabling the programming of network functions.
+Additionally, ETSI has recently (October 2013) delivered several specifications on Network Function Virtualization (NFV).
+Although NFV and SDN concepts are mutually beneficial but not dependent on each other, both proposals share the idea of providing a set of functions enabling the programing of the network functions.